HGustavs/LenaSYS/DuggaSys/tests/microservices/courseedService/courseedService_documentation.md

 createMOTD_ms_test.php
 The test updates the settings table with a new entry, used for showing a message of the day on the main course page.
 The entry can be seen in the output.
-After the test: the MOTD is deleted.
+After the test: The MOTD is deleted.
 Evaluation: Test works as intended.

 createNewCourse_ms_test.php